hotrodorm/hotrod/hotrod-project/docs/quick-docs/README.md

 # HotRod

-HotRod is an ORM for Spring and Spring Boot focused on high performance persistence for relational databases.
+HotRod is an open source ORM for Spring and Spring Boot geared towards high performance persistence for relational databases.

 The CRUD and LiveSQL modules provide quick out-of-the-box persistence that can be used in minutes.
 The Nitro and Torcs modules tackle complex or high performance queries with some extra configuration.